criptixo/gentoo-linux-desktop/README.md

     </a>
 </p>

-My Gentoo linux system guide.
+Hey, this is my step step gentoo linux desktop install.

 key features:

+* luks on lvm allow for mounting other encrypted drives
+* systemd
-*
+* systemd-boot as the bootloader
-*
+* silent boot
-*
+* optimized

-text text text.

-> Stop before further reading.
+> Tested only on my hardware make adjustments to suit your needs.

 **Content**